wusted/kubernetes-install/16-rbac-auth-authZ/README.md

 kubectl get csr developer-user -o jsonpath='{.status.certificate}' | base64 -d > developer-user.crt
 ```

-4. Add to kubeconfig, create the user for authenticate with the K8s API
+4. Add to kubeconfig, create the user to authenticate with the K8s API

-1. Add the credentials
+4. 1.
+Add the credentials
 ```
 kubectl config set-credentials developer-user --client=developer-user.key \
 --client-certificate=developer-user.crt --embed-certs=true
 ```

-2. Set a new context to use the credentials
+4. 2.
+Set a new context to use the credentials
 ```
 kubectl config set-context developer-user --cluster=kubernetes --user=developer-user
 ```

-3. Change to the new context to the test the user
+4. 3.
+Change to the new context to the test the user
 ```
 kubectl config use-context developer-user
 ```